squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L02-SetupK3sCluster.md

 ![](Images/a28.png)

-K3s cluster is ready and now you can run practice on it to deploy application in the next lecture
+K3s cluster is ready and now you can practice on it to deploy application in the next lecture